 Ana Lita,Ph.D., is the executive and founding director of the Global Bioethics Initiative, an international not-for-profit organization, and she serves as a key representative of the American Humanist Association to the United Nations.

-Ramez Naam, a Fellow of the IEET, is a computer scientist and the author of four books, including the sci-fi thriller Nexus and the nonfiction More than Human: Embracing the Promise of Biological Enhancement.
-His next book, The Infinite Resource: The Power of Ideas on a Finite Planet is due out in Fall of 2012.
-He writes at the Unbridled Speculation blog.
+Ramez Naam, a Fellow of the IEET, is a computer scientist and the author of four books, including the sci-fi thriller Nexus and the nonfiction More than Human: Embracing the Promise of Biological Enhancement and The Infinite Resource: The Power of Ideas on a Finite Planet.
+He writes at rameznaam.com.

 David Pearce is the author of the internet manifesto The Hedonistic Imperative, that details how the abolition of suffering can be accomplished through “paradise engineering.”
 He co-founded the World Transhumanist Association in 1998, and the Abolitionist Society in 2002.

 Douglas Rushkoff is a fellow of the IEET, author of a dozen books and comic books, producer of two award-winning Frontline documentaries, and his essays have been published widely.

 Stefan Lorenz Sorgner is a lecturer in medical ethics at the University of Erlangen-Nuernberg, Germany.
 His main fields of research are Nietzsche, the philosophy of music, bioethics and meta-, post- and transhumanism.
 He is author of Metaphysics without Truth - On the Importance of Consistency within Nietzsche’s Philosophy and Menschenwürde nach Nietzsche: Die Geschichte eines Begriffs, and he edits the book series “Beyond Humanism: Trans- and Posthumanism/Jenseits des Humanismus: Trans- und Posthumanismus“ for Peter Lang Publishing.

 Wendell Wallach is a consultant, ethicist, and scholar at Yale University’s Interdisciplinary Center for Bioethics, where he chairs the Center’s working research group on Technology and Ethics.